bilgino/angularforddd/README.md

 **» Bounded Context Pattern**<br/>

-The bounded context pattern in Domain-Driven Design divides the domain model into related domain fragments.
+The bounded context pattern divides the domain model into related domain fragments.
 In a service-based environment a bounded context marks the boundaries of an application service.
 An application service is a concretion of the bounded context pattern!
 This is similar to **Domain Modules** where we mark the boundaries based on features.
 Applying the bounded context pattern to domain modules allows us to structure Angular modules in a domain-driven approach.
 A bounded context should consist of at least one aggregate and may consist of several aggregates.